spdk/spdk/test/lvol/test_plan.md

 - Error code: ENODEV ("the device is busy") response printed to stdout
 - no other operation fails

+#### TEST CASE 158 - Name: delete_lvol_store_persistent_positive
+Positive test for removing lvol store persistently
+Steps:
+- construct_lvol_store on nvme bdev
+- delete lvol store
+- restart vhost
+- check if deleted lvol store does not exist in vhost

+Expected result:
+- get_lvol_stores: response should be of no value after destroyed lvol store
+- no other operation fails

 ### nested_construct_logical_volume - positive tests

 #### TEST CASE 200 - Name: nested_construct_logical_volume_positive